Protection Orders

 If the judge agrees you need protection, they will issue a Temporary Protection Order straight away.
 The respondent is then officially told about the order and must follow the rules immediately.

-A Temporary Protection Order is fast and used when you need urgent safety.
+A Temporary Protection Order is used when you need urgent safety.
 It starts working as soon as the court approves it.
 A Final Protection Order happens after three months, the temporary order becomes final unless the respondent challenges it.
 A final order stays in place until the court decides it’s safe to end it.

 If the Order Is Broken